 The Sherrod Library contains the major learning resources that support the University's programs of teaching and research.
-With a seating capacity for 1,800 readers, the library contains over half a million volumes, over one million microforms, 1,320 periodical subscriptions and more than 350,000 federal and state documents and maps.
+With a seating capacity for 1,800 readers, the library contains over half a million volumes, over one million microforms, 729 periodical subscriptions and more than 350,000 federal and state documents and maps.
 The Media Center contains the University's collection of audio-visual resources; in-house listening and viewing facilities are provided.

-The Center for Appalachian Studies and Services provides research, instruction and public service related to the Appalachian region.
-A Tennessee Center of Excellence established in 1984, the Center focuses on regional research, study and service, for which it has earned a national and international reputation for excellence in all three areas.
-The Center has three divisions: the Archives of Appalachia, the B. Carroll Reece Museum and the Regional Resources Institute.
-The latter division offers undergraduate and graduate courses in Appalachian studies; sponsors the Bluegrass, Old-Time, and Country Music Program and the Appalachian, Scottish and Irish Studies Program; and currently produces the publications Now and Then magazine and the Encyclopedia of Appalachia.
+The Center for Appalachian Studies and Services documents and showcases Appalachia's past, celebrates its cultural heritage, and promotes an understanding of the influences that shape its identity.
+A Tennessee Distinguished Center of Excellence established in 1984, the Center focuses on regional research, study, and service, for which it has earned a national and international reputation.
+The Center has three divisions: the Archives of Appalachia, internationally known for its print and music collections; the B. Carroll Reece Museum, which holds significant collections in regional history and art; and the Regional Resources Institute.
+The latter division offers an undergraduate minor and graduate courses in Appalachian studies; sponsors the Bluegrass, Old-Time, and Country Music Program; houses the Environmental Studies Minor, and administers the Appalachian, Scottish and Irish Studies Program.
+The Center currently publishes Now and Then magazine and administers the Appalachian Teaching Project and the Governor's School for the Scientific Exploration of Tennessee Heritage.

 The D.M.
-Brown Hall science building and the Quillen College of Medicine provide extensive research laboratory and training facilities.
-Among other facilities of interest are Ball Hall's Slocumb Galleries, which enables students and others to view works of past and contemporary artists, while allowing art students and faculty to display their own works; the Hutcheson Hall Planetarium, which annually attracts hundreds of visitors to campus; Gilbreath Hall's Bud Frank Theater, a restored early-century theater; and an outdoor amphitheater, originally constructed by the WPA and restored to its original beauty.
+Brown Hall science building, newly renovated Roy S. Nicks Hall, that houses the College of Nursing, Quillen College of Medicine, and the Colleges of Pharmacy, Public Health and Clinical Rehabilitative Health Sciences all offer extensive research laboratory and training facilities.
+Among other facilities of interest are Ball Hall's Slocumb Galleries, which enables students and others to view works of past and contemporary artists, while allowing undergraduate and graduate art students and faculty to display their own works; Hutcheson Hall Planetarium and Harry Powell Observatory which annually attract hundreds of visitors to campus for special programs about the heavens; Gilbreath Hall's Bud Frank Theater, a restored early-century theater; and an outdoor amphitheater, originally constructed by the WPA and restored to its original classic beauty.